m-holton/match_samples/README.md

 These functions are the visualizers that can users call using the plugin.

 1. subsetting
+   - Subsets a metadata object then outputs a visualization of the augmented metadata to a file

 2. labeler_no_subset
+   - Label samples in a metadata object then outputs a visualization of the augmented metadata to a file

 3. complete_labeler
+   - Subset and label samples in a metadata object then outputs a visualization of the augmented metadata to a file

 4. matching_no_subset_null_filter
+   - Label and match samples in a metadata object then outputs a visualization of the augmented metadata to a file

 5. matching_no_subset
+   - Label, filter, and match samples in a metadata object then outputs a visualization of the augmented metadata to a file

 6. matching_no_null_filter
+   - Subset, label, and match samples in a metadata object then outputs a visualization of the augmented metadata to a file
 7. complete_matcher
+   - Subset, label, filter, and match samples in a metadata object then outputs a visualization of the augmented metadata to a file

 ## Core Functions